gjanders/SplunkVersionControl/README.md

 - [Search Head Backup](https://splunkbase.splunk.com/app/6438) - backup to an index, works in Splunk Cloud

 ## Release Notes
+### 1.2.13
+- `splunkversioncontrol_restore_class.py` - updated to show a message if the app in question does not exist

 ### 1.2.12
 - Update as per github issue #28, python code update to splunkversioncontrol_utility.py for Splunk 9.3 compatability contributed by ParksBra